Formation

 The Stages of Formation

-The postulancy, which usually lasts twelve months, is a period of transition that gradually introduces the candidate to the religious life.
-The postulants live, pray, and work with the community of sisters in the Boston convent.
+The postulancy, which usually lasts up to 2 years, is a period of transition that gradually introduces the candidate to the religious life.
+The postulants live, pray, and work with sisters in the community.
 They have the opportunity to assist in various apostolic works of the congregation.
-Through internal classes and time for study they also strengthen their knowledge of the faith and the congregation.
+Through internal classes and time for study they also strengthen their knowledge of the faith and the congregation.postulancy-1.png

 Novitiate - 2 Years